xoxor4d/remix-comp-projects/README.md

 - Some textures won't show up in remix (or are simply black) - mostly metal textures and certain skyboxes
 - Effects are not properly fixed (no proper alpha blending at times - or general glitching)
 - Effects and other things might look especially bad when viewed through a translucent surface (eg. tram ride -> that is more of a general remix issue)
-- Cables are strill rendered via shaders and look glitchy due to unstable hashes and vertex imprecision
+- Cables are still rendered via shaders and look glitchy due to unstable hashes and vertex imprecision
 - No facial expressions because of softwareskinning usage (also results in not being able to replace skinned meshes)
 - The asi (dll) might be flagged as a false positive due to the nature of it (process hooking and manipulation)